ryanrolds/presentations/presentation.md

 # Developer environments

-* Private Docker image repo
+* Use a private image repo
-* A dev enviornment repo
-* Stop and remove services
-* Clone microservice repo
+* Have build server create images and upload images
-* `docker-compose.yml` in service repo starts service in dev env network
+* Check the docker-compose.yml in to an env repo
+* Add docker-compose.yml to your service repos
 * Implement hot reload (watcher) to rebuild and restart service container

 ---